+The method presented in this paper computes the QMDP optimal value function and optimal policy for all quantiles with a single pass of dynamic programming.
+Figure \ref{fig:opt_val_illu} shows the QMDP optimal value function for three different underlying MDPs that share the same state and action space but have different reward functions and transition probabilities (this example is worked out in Section 6.1).
+Each point on the red solid curve indicates the optimally achievable quantile level for the cumulative reward.
+The gray dashed curve shows the empirical cumulative density function (CDF) of the cumulative reward under the traditional MDP optimal policy that maximizes the expected reward.

+The QMDP optimal value function captures the distributional information of the cumulative reward.
+For nested risk measure or utility function formulations the value function could be a complicated nonlinear transformation of the cumulative reward; if we want to know the distribution of the cumulative reward, simulation of each policy is necessary (in the same way that the empirical CDF is obtained for the traditional MDP).
+Additionally, risk-sensitive MDP models usually involve a trade-off procedure between risk and reward, which entails solving models for multiple parameters.
+For QMDP the optimal value function can be computed for all parameters at once.

+The QMDP model output provides a risk assessment for the underlying MDP problem.
+The three MDP problems in Figure \ref{fig:opt_val_illu} have different patterns of inherent risk.
+For the example in the middle panel, if a quantile reward is desired, there is an opportunity for significant improvement for quantiles below the median.
+In this case, a risk-sensitive MDP model might be desirable for a risk-averse decision maker.
+For the example in the left panel, the only significant difference occurs at the lowest quantiles.
+In this case the optimal policy under the traditional MDP, although not necessarily achieving quantile optimality, is quite stable and robust.
+In this way, QMDP can be used to determine whether a risk-sensitive MDP model is desirable and what kind of improvement one would expect if adopting a risk-sensitive MDP.

-The remainder of the paper is organized as follows.
-We lay out the traditional MDP problem formulation and assumptions in \textsection 2 and present the problem formulation of QMDP and the respective dynamic programming solution in \textsection 3.
-We describe the algorithm for solving the QMDP as well as its computational aspects in \textsection 4.
-We discuss extensions of the model in \textsection 5.
-We present empirical results on a synthetic example as well as an evaluation of an HIV treatment initiation problem in \textsection 6.
-We conclude with discussion in \textsection 7.
+The remainder of this paper is organized as follows.
+We lay out the traditional MDP problem formulation and assumptions in Section 2 and present the QMDP problem formulation and dynamic programming solution in Section 3.
+We describe the algorithm for solving QMDP as well as its computational aspects in Section 4.
+We discuss extensions of the model in Section 5.
+We present empirical results on a synthetic example as well as on an HIV treatment initiation problem in Section 6.
+We conclude with discussion in Section 7.